adamjq/aws-secretsmanager-cache-rust/README.md

 ## Global Caching

-Certain cloud runtimes like AWS Lambda encourage initializing clients in the global scope to avoid initialization for each function invocation.
+Certain cloud environments like AWS Lambda encourage initializing clients in the global scope to avoid initialization for each function invocation.
 This can be achieved using the `lazy_static` crate, for example:

 ```rust